golemfactory/golem-docs/src/pages/docs/creators/ray/conversion-to-ray-on-golem-tutorial.md

 ## Set up your Ray on Golem cluster

-We will now scale the app execution even further - we will use a Ray on Golem cluster.
+We will now scale the execution even further - we will use a Ray on Golem cluster.

 Run the following to start a basic cluster, based on our example configuration.
 Your cluster will run on our testnet - it is free, but not very powerful.